 Previous Directives: On April 26, 2000 the MPHA Board of Commissioners approved the agencies first five-year Strategic Plan.
 On May 23, 2018, the MPHA Board of Commissioners approved the Agency's most recent five-year Strategic Plan.
-Since the Spring 2022, MPHA has been working to inform the Agency's next strategic plan engaging an outside consultant, Bronner Group LLC, as well as engaging residents, resident leadership, staff, MPHA commissioners, and various community stakeholders in its effort to develop the 2023-2027 Strategic Plan.
+Since the Spring 2022, MPHA has been working to inform the Agency's next strategic plan, by engaging an outside consultant group, Bronner Group LLC, as well as engaging residents, resident leadership, staff, the Board and various other stakeholders in its effort to develop the 2023-2027 Strategic Plan.

 Resident Notification: Each household receiving subsidy received an invitation to participate in a survey in mid-August to mid-September.
-In addition, three focus groups took place, and members of the Resident Advisory Board (RAB) and MHRC received a copy of the draft in early December.
-RAB will meet prior to the December 21, 2022 Board meeting to advise the Board with its recommendations.
+In addition, three focus groups took place, and members of the Resident Advisory Board (RAB) and MHRC received a copy of the draft earlier this month.
+RAB will meet prior to the January 25, 2023 Board meeting to advise the Board with its recommendations.

-Impact on Budget: The Strategic Plan outlines a framework for the agency to preserve its existing portfolio while also producing and partnering to develop new deeply affordable units across the city.
+Impact on Budget: The Strategic Plan outlines a framework for preserving MPHA deeply affordable units across our entire portfolio and fostering new development across the city.
 Each of these goals is supported by action items that acknowledge the need to secure resources on projects that exceed MPHA's operating budget.
 MPHA will follow board approved budget policy as it relates to budget impacts relating to the implementation of this strategic plan.